devilsole/Interview_RegistrationApp/README.md

     o Spouse information can be saved wherever you want, but keep in mind that different people could have the same wife/husband names

 ## Unit Test are also applied to this project
+    o FirstName Validation
+    o SurName Validation
+    o DateOfBirth Validation

-## This project is design with keeping the future requirement of the project in mind for scaling and migrating.
+## This project is design with keeping the future requirement of the project in mind.